This post may contain affiliate links. Please read our disclosure policy.

 This grilled pizza is super fast to make and great for feeding a crowd without overheating your home.
 For extra summery measure, I’m making this grilled pizza with these gorgeous compari tomatoes, fresh mozzarella, grilled corn, then topping it off with lots of fresh basil.

 To start, I like to use store-bought dough that you can buy from the bakery section of your local grocery store or nearby pizzeria.
-Let it sit at room temperature for about half an hour before adding some seasoning and stretching it.
 You can also add some seasoning to the pizza dough if you’d like.
 I like adding garlic powder, onion powder and oregano.

 Knead all that pizza flavor into the dough and then stretch/roll it out into any shape you like.
 And now you’re pretty much 5 minutes away from grilled pizza heaven.